Skip to main content

 • Ask about their cancellation and force majeure policies

-• Confirm they've worked in your chosen venue before (or schedule a site visit together)
+• Confirm they have worked in your chosen venue before (or schedule a site visit together)

 Step 6: Create the Event Concept and Theme